 Chai Pani, like many Asheville restaurants, has a chef that is a big believer in the farm to table movement.
 So when I had their chaat, I was able to do a better of job of recognizing some of the ingredients in it.
 Corn for one thing.
 Green mango in another.
 Corn flakes.
 And so forth.
 And when I came home it got me thinking.
 I could do this.
 So last Saturday, when we happened to be hosting a get together for John’s department (we’ll miss you Janet!
 Why am I always hosting the going away parties?), I went with a chaat theme and made 4 different chaats.
 I stuck with the kind you ate with a spoon, because they are less work, affording me more opportunity to play with different flavors.
 I am so excited to say all 4 were a hit!
 And John has a colleague from India who even told me I got it right.

 You have no idea how exciting that is to hear.
-I don’t cook in a vacuum, but I do cook for an audience that does not have any better of an idea than I do whether I am getting things right, staying true to their origins.
+I don’t cook in a vacuum, but I do cook for an audience (my family) that does not have any better of an idea than I do whether I am getting things right, staying true to their origins.

 I am planning to eventually share all of the chaat I made with you.
 They were all very different in some ways, but stay true to all the basic elements of chaat and all used my homemade chaat masala.
 I took as both inspiration and permission, so to speak, from Chai Pani to use some unconventional, more Western ingredients in the various chaat.
 The first one I am sharing with you I chose because it is the one that I used the Green Mint Chutney on.
 Full disclosure: I have never liked the green chutney served n your typical Indian restaurants in America.
 When I saw this “assignment” my heart sank.
 Well you would think I would have learned by now, after all homemade is always different, and this stuff was amazing.
 Other than requiring a large amount of mint (not always easy to come by) it was dead simple.
 I definitely see myself making this more in the future.